MatthijsBrem/wheelchair-design-platform/README.md

     apds.enableProximity(true);
     apds.enableGesture(true);

 In the function that is called from the loop, read the gesture sensor and store that into a uint8_t.
-To Check if which gesture it is compare it to APDS9960_UP, APDS9960_DOWN, APDS9960_LEFT or APDS9960_RIGHT.
+To Check  which gesture is measured compare it to either APDS9960_UP, APDS9960_DOWN, APDS9960_LEFT or APDS9960_RIGHT.

     uint8_t gesture = 0;
     void gestureSensor()